marceloamaral/label-exporter/README.md

 ## How it works
-To minimize the prometheus metric cardinality, the label-exporter only exports labels of pods that contains the label: `label-exporter:`.
-Additionally, only the labels with the prefix `le__` will be exported, where the prefix is a configurable parameter when running the label-exporter.

-To change the label prefix, for example to `application.label`, you need to update the `manifest/exporter.yaml` file with `--label-prefix="application.label"`.
+Configure the comma separed list of label prefix to be exporte with the parameter `--label-prefix`.
+The default prefixes are `le__` and `l__`.

+For example, to export the labels starting with `application.label` or `application.process`, configure the label-exporter command with `--label-prefix="application.label,application.process"`, updating the file: `manifest/exporter.yaml`.

-For some use cases, the user might want to expose all pod labels of all pods in the system.
-To enable that, use the paramenter `--expose-all=true`, updating the `manifest/exporter.yaml` file.
+The main reason to configure label prefixes is to minimize the metric cardinality and avoid prometheus overhead.
+But, for some use cases, the user might want to expose all pod labels of all pods in the system.
+To enable that, use the paramenter `--expose-all=true`.

-The prometheus metric will be: `label_exporter(pod_name, pod_namespace, ...)`
+The prometheus metric will be: `pod_label_exporter(pod_name, pod_namespace, ...)`

 ## How to build
 To create a docker container just do `make build_image`